-To be successful in the program, you must not only obtain a minimum of 50% in each course but also an overall average of 60%.
+In order to be successful in the Health Administration and Leadership program, you must not only obtain a minimum of 50% in each course, but also an overall average of 60% throughout the 14-course requirement.

 Course Evaluation and Grading Policy Ch5-s1-01 can be found on the Academic Policies webpage.